 Join 1 of 2 hosted lunch tables each with a distinct topic focus.

 Sign-up sheets will be available at the Registration Desk from 08:30.

 How do VCs manage this transition?
 How do you get a foot in the door when commercial LPs are hard to access and somewhat secretive about their activity?

 What do entrepreneurs get from great VCs?
 Can venture capital be better and do better?

 The second city in our trip around some of Europe’s lesser-known hubs.

 3 GPs with different sector specialisation will each take 5 minutes to explain their fund thesis and the sector behind it.
 LP judges will offer feedback on the delivery and concept and then the audience vote for the sector that has piqued their interest

 Realising the benefits of diversity: how can access to different ways of thinking lead to more profitable companies and therefore higher returns?
-How can LPs screen VCs for diversity and team culture – should LPs be voting with their feet?
+What does the latest data say about the industry when looking at across multiple metrics and countries?
+And how can LPs screen VCs for diversity and team culture – should LPs be voting with their feet?

 How do GPs approach investment committee decision making and develop a culture of trust within their firm?
 To what extent are senior level employees working with and being challenged in a positive way by those that are more junior in the firm?
 Do GPs apply the same level of governance to themselves as they would to a portfolio company?